-Budgeting can be an arduous task when you have to manually input all your expenses and income using a spreadsheet on a computer or go traditional with a pen and paper.
-However, with virtually everyone using smartphones these days, keeping your finances on track is now much easier.
+Budgeting can be challenging when you manually input all your expenses and income using a spreadsheet on a computer or go traditional with a pen and paper.
+However, with virtually everyone using smartphones these days, keeping your finances on track using apps is now much easier.

-Even better, many budget apps and finance tools covered below are free on iPhone and Android.
+Even better, many of the budget apps and finance tools covered below are free on iPhone and Android.
+In this post, I will cover the best apps for creating budgets, saving money while shopping, investing, and rebalancing portfolios.

 Best Budgeting Apps and Personal Finance Apps